 A sore throat vs. strep throat is something a lot of people contemplate when feeling under the weather.
 However, strep throat is actually a form of a sore throat.

 Strep throat is a sore throat that’s infected with a type of bacteria called Group A Streptococcus.
-Sometimes it’s difficult to figure out if you or your child has a regular sore throat or strep throat.
-You may think it’s a sore throat when it’s strep, and vice versa.
-Your doctor can help diagnose this condition with a simple test.
+However, sometimes it’s difficult to figure out if you or your child has an allergy sore throat, sore throat from a viral infection or strep throat.

 - Swollen lymph nodes in the neck

 - A sore throat that comes on quickly

 - A fever of 101 degrees Fahrenheit or higher

 - Unusual red spots or white patches in the back of the mouth or on the tongue

 You should note that adults with strep throat can have milder symptoms than children.
 You or your child may also have less-common symptoms not listed here.
 These include a headache, stomach pain or nausea.

 When considering a sore throat vs. strep throat, it’s probably a viral sore throat or common cold if symptoms only include a cough, runny nose or hoarse voice.
 However, don’t rule out an allergy sore throat if these symptoms are also accompanied by itchy eyes.

 Who is most likely to get strep throat?